afyqazraei/MalayaHEPTutorials/README.md

 ## Python

-One of the most widely used language now, Python is a common language among CMS collaborators besides C++.
+One of the most widely used language now, Python is a common language among physicists besides C++.

 * University of Malaya Physics Society (PERFUM) has an introductory course into Python available: [Introduction to Python](https://github.com/afyqazraei/IntroToPythonPERFUM)